Social Innovation Certificate

 Three courses (9 units total) must be completed from the following five courses:

-- ENTR 380: Social Innovation Organizations (3 units), offered fall and spring
+- ENTR 380*: Social Innovation Organizations (3 units), offered fall only

 - ENTR 381*: Management of Effective Nonprofit Organizations (3 units), offered fall only

-- ENTR 382: Nonprofit Consulting (3 units), offered fall and spring
+- ENTR 382*: Nonprofit Consulting (3 units), offered fall only

-- ENTR 488: Social Entrepreneurship (3 units), offered fall only
+- ENTR 488: Social Entrepreneurship (3 units), offered fall only, double as BMGT elective

-- BNAD 455: Small Business Development and Consulting (3 units), offered spring only
+- ENTR 455*: Small Business Development and Consulting (3 units), offered spring only

-To learn more about Eller Social Innovation, please contact Franklin Barile, academic advisor for business economics and business management undergraduate students.
+To learn more about Eller Social Innovation, please contact Elise Romero, academic advisor for business economics undergraduate students.

 If you are applying for the Eller Social Innovation Certificate, your submission of this form constitutes your approval for the Eller Undergraduate Programs office to add the Certificate to your academic program.